stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 * Restart.
 * Now ``Windows Boot Manager`` will redirects to ``Clover`` instead of booting Windows.

-**Note: Very often with cumulative and security updates Windows 10 will place new ``bootmgfw.efi`` in ``EFI/Microsoft/Boot/``.
+**Note: Very often, with cumulative and security updates Windows 10 will place new ``bootmgfw.efi`` in ``EFI/Microsoft/Boot/``.
 You can notice this by two Windows boot options in ``Clover`` boot screen.
 Just remove old ``bootmgfw-orig.efi`` and rename new ``bootmgfw.efi`` to  ``bootmgfw-orig.efi``.**

 **Useful information**

 [Hackintosh Dual Boot Windows 10 and macOS High Sierra](https://hackintosher.com/guides/hackintosh-dual-boot-windows-10-and-macos-high-sierra/)

-Know Issues and Limitations
+Known Issues and Limitations
 ---

 **Limitations**

-* Nvidia Web Drivers is not available for macOS 10.14 Mojave.
-Nvidia do not want to implement support for Apple 2D/3D rendering framework Metal and do not want to share access for Nvidia drivers source code for Apple.
-So, currently no support for Nvidia GPU for macOS 10.14 Mojave.
-It's not a problem for me because I'm using Windows 10 partition for gaming and Debian Linux partition to run ML tasks overnight.
+* Nvidia Web Drivers are not available for macOS 10.14 Mojave.
+Nvidia does not want to implement support for Apple 2D/3D rendering framework Metal and does not want to share access for Nvidia drivers source code for Apple.
+So, currently no support for Nvidia GPU for macOS 10.14 Mojave is available.
+It's not a problem for me because I'm using Windows 10 partition for gaming and Debian Linux partition to run the ML tasks overnight.
-	* HDMI and DisplayPort ports both connected directly to Nvidia GPU and will not work in macOS 10.14 Mojave.
+	* HDMI and DisplayPort ports both are connected directly to Nvidia GPU and will not work in macOS 10.14 Mojave.
 	* USB-C to HDMI should work without any issues.

 ![HDMI_DP](https://github.com/stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/raw/master/images/HDMI_DP.png)

-* Windows Hello camera not supported in macOS.
+* Windows Hello camera is not supported in macOS.
 * Not all sensors are supported by VirtualSMC.

 **Issues**

-* Sometimes screen do not wake up after first lid open from sleep.
-You need to close and open lid again.
-This issue introduced after latest BIOS update.
-Annoying but not important.
+* Sometimes, the screen does not wake up when you open the lid after the computer was in a sleep mode.
+You need to close and open the lid again.
+This issue has appeared after the latest BIOS update.
+Although annoying, it is not that important.

 Conclusion
 ---

-It's a pretty good laptop with way better keyboard than 2016-2019y MacBook Pro.
-Solid workstation and extremely good gaming machine.
-And easy to upgrade NVMe and RAM and WiFi modules.
+It's a pretty good laptop with a way better keyboard than 2016-2019y MacBook Pro.
+It is a solid workstation and an extremely good gaming machine.
+It has easy to upgrade NVMe and RAM and WiFi modules.
 This Model supports NVMe up to 2Tb and RAM up to 64Gb.

-Major disadvantages is
+Major disadvantages are:

 * PC trackpads still cannot match with MacBook Pro.
 This one is good.
-Much better than most PC notebooks have.
-But still not even close to MacBook Pro.
+It is much better than most PC notebooks have, but still not even close to MacBook Pro.
-* Screen rather mediocre compare to MacBook Pro.
+* The screen is rather mediocre in comparison to MacBook Pro.
 144Hz is good for gaming.
-If you working with text a lot just like me maybe it will be better to get 4K panel.
-For content creators is mandatory to get 4K panel.
+If you are working with text a lot just like me, maybe, it will be better to get 4K panel.
+For content creators, it is mandatory to get the 4K panel.

 P.S.
-Apple, please fix keyboard and release real Pro MacBook.
-Just take a look on Razer Blade Advanced.
-Good place to start to design new MacBook Pro.
+Apple, please fix the keyboard and release a real Pro MacBook.
+Just take a look on Razer Blade Advanced as that is a good place for starting to design a new MacBook Pro.

 Additional Information
 ---